MaryBamisile/Convert-WinServer2022-Eval/README.md

 <br>

 ##### Note: I have the ISO of windows server 2022 standard eval downloaded on the host machine.
-You can download yours from here: [{here: {https://www.microsoft.com/en-us/evalcenter/?msockid=37897b1716c866341c676e6517da674a}]
+You can download yours from [here](https://www.microsoft.com/en-us/evalcenter/?msockid=37897b1716c866341c676e6517da674a)

 - Right click on the demo-server and click on connect
 - When on the start menu, click and immediately press any key on your keyboard.